Akashkalee/devops-learning-material/Kubernetes/Kubernetes.md

 - Node controller: For checking the cloud provider to determine if a node has been deleted in the cloud after it stops responding
 - Route controller: For setting up routes in the underlying cloud infrastructure
 - Service controller: For creating, updating and deleting cloud provider load balancers

+### Node components
+Node components run on every node, maintaining running pods and providing the Kubernetes runtime enviornment.

+#### Kubelet
+An agent that runs on each node in the cluster.
+It makes sure that containers are running in a Pod.
+The kubelet takes a set of PodSpecs that are provided through various mechanisms and ensures that the containers described in those PodSpecs are running and healthy.
+The kubelet doesn't manage containers which were not created by kubernetes.

+#### kube-proxy(optional)
+kube-proxy is a network proxy that runs on each node in your cluster, implementing part of the Kuberenetes Service concept. kube-proxy maintainers network rules on nodes.
+These network rules allow network communication to your Pods from network sessions inside or outside of your cluster. kube-proxy uses the operating system packet filtering layer if there is one and it's available.
+Otherwise, kube-proxy forwards the traffic itself.
+If you use a network plugin that implements packet forwarding for Services by itself, and providing equivalent behavior to kube-proxy, then you do not need to run kube-proxy on the nodes in your cluster.

+#### Container runtime
+A fundamental component that empowers Kubernetes to run containers effectively.
+It is responsible for managing the execution and lifecycle of containers within the Kubernetes environment.

+Kubernetes supports container runtimes such as containerd, CRI-O, and any other implementation of the Kubernetes CRI (Container Runtime Interface).